sagemath/sagewiki_to_gh-2022-10-10/msri07/plans.md

     # called with explicit input that gives the max number of threads it is allowed to spawn (-1 = any number)
     ... arbitrary sagex code ...
 }}}
-        * This will be used to speed up mostly arithmetic-type stuff when creating threads doesn't dominate runtime.
-        * Sample problems: matrix addition, vector addition, scalar multiplication, polynomial arithmetic, L-series coefficients, approximation of infinite sums, matrix times vector
+        * Sample problems: non-generic matrix addition, non-generic scalar multiplication, polynomial arithmetic, L-series coefficients, approximation of infinite sums, matrix times vector

 === 2.
 Middle -- homogeneous trusted cluster ===